Tornadoes of 2014: December 23–24 (United States)

+One of the small brick homes mostly swept away at high-end EF3 intensity.

 A small but damaging outbreak of tornadoes occurred mainly across the Deep South on December 23 and 24, producing 10 tornadoes, killing five people, and leaving at least fifty others injured.
 It was the deadliest US tornado outbreak in the month of December since 2010.
 On the 23rd, an EF2 tornado touched down to the east of Amite, Louisiana, damaging multiple homes, destroying two outbuildings and two travel trailers, and downing numerous trees.
 A large, rain-wrapped, EF3 wedge tornado struck Columbia, Mississippi, at around 2:30pm later that day.
 The tornado began to the southwest of Columbia, moving northeast and snapping numerous trees.
 As the tornado entered town and crossed Marion School Rd, two well-built but small brick homes were destroyed, one of which was almost entirely reduced to its concrete foundation slab, though a sofa and a pickup truck parked at the residence remained on the foundation.
 Damage in this area was rated very high-end EF3, with winds up to 165 mph.
 The tornado maintained its strength as it crossed Mississippi Highway 13, heavily damaging several businesses and destroying homes.
 A brick house was reduced to a pile of rubble and a small wood-frame home was swept away nearby.
 Numerous trees were snapped and sheared off in this area as well.
 Further to the northeast, numerous metal-frame warehouse structures and storage units were destroyed as the tornado paralleled and eventually crossed Highway 98 in southern Columbia.
 Continuing into the east side of town, a National Guard armory sustained low-end EF3 damage.
 Numerous trees and were blown over onto homes in residential areas, a few of which sustained EF2 damage.
 Several power poles were snapped, and a strip mall, home health center, and a large industrial building were heavily damaged at EF2 intensity as well in this area.
 Several mobile homes were destroyed at a mobile home park before the tornado continued through rural areas northeast of town, snapping numerous trees and destroying an outbuilding at EF1 strength before dissipating.
 Three people were killed in Columbia and 20 others were injured.
 Another tornado passed to the northwest of Laurel, Mississippi, causing mainly minor tree and roof damage, though a small area of EF2 damage was noted as a small, unanchored wood-frame home was swept away and a nearby mobile home was completely destroyed, killing the two occupants.
 A few other weak tornadoes occurred across the Deep South that afternoon and evening.
 Three other weak tornadoes occurred the following day before the outbreak came to an end, including an EF1 that damaged 7 homes near Bristol, Georgia.
 Total estimated economic loss was at least $100 million, according to Aon Benfield.